openrisc/openrisc.github.io/_proposals/lfsf.md

 there are only 8 comparisons and we can fit them into 0b0-1xxx.
 Which has a nice bit of symmetry to it.

+## Updates

+Added BandVIG proposed unordered encodings which have been implemented in `or1k_marocchino`.